RESEARCH WITH ECONOMICS DATA (Econ 190)

 Assignments are posted on Canvas under Files / Homeworks.

-They are to be turned in as a single pdf file on Canvas under Assignments by 10 am on Fridays.
+Assignment answers are to be turned in on Canvas under Assignments by 10 am on Fridays.

 For how to include Stata results see USING STATA AND SAVING RESULTS.pdf posted